runial/20-questions/README.md

 # 20 Questions
 ## Introduction
-Our project was made for the MIT Beaver Works CRE[AT]E Challenge.
+Our project was made for the MIT Beaver Works CRE[AT]E Challenge 2024-25.
 Our goal was to work with a co-designer to meet their needs, and to do so, we made this specially-designed 20 questions game.
 We are a team of four students from Thomas Jefferson High School for Science and Technology (TJHSST).

+The co-designer has numerous conditions that impact his ability to play one of his favorite games, 20 questions.
+These conditions affect his ability to read and remember, which is why we created this adaptation.
+We leveraged AI technology to create a memory tracker, complete with speech recognition, image generation, and color coding.
+This allows our co-designer to overcome his conditions and better enjoy conversations with others.

 ## Software tools
 Our final application is made with HTML, CSS, and JavaScript and is available as a website.
 Although we considered using other platforms (like iOS or Android), we realized that there would be issues with portability and cross-platform use.
 So, we ultimately chose to make a web app so Kiran can use it on any device they prefer.